VBenny42/vbenny42.github.io/_posts/2024-12-07-advent-of-code-day7.md

     - Take the first two numbers and apply both operators to them.
     - Recursively call the function with the result from the previous step and the rest of the numbers.
+  - If the first number is greater than the desired value, there's no way to get the desired value since there's no operator to decrease the value of a number, so return `False`.
 - If the equation is solvable, add the value to the total sum.

 I can implement this in Python as follows: